 Shannon Devlin is a social and gender historian of nineteenth-century Ireland.
 Her research interests lie in the Irish middle classes and middle-class family.
 Shannon’s research explores the role of kin in social networking, family finances, family reputation and strategy.
 In 2020, she completed her PhD at Queen’s University, Belfast, and is currently developing this research into a monograph.
 Shannon previously published her research on Irish girls’ education in Women’s History Review and through the Centre for Public History at QUB.
 In 2022, she was a Fellow at the Historical Society of Pennsylvania undertaking research into the role of siblings in Irish nineteenth-century migration networks.
 She is a member of the Women’s History Association of Ireland, the Society for the Study of Nineteenth-Century Ireland, the Irish Association of Professional Historians, and the Royal Historical Society.

-Amanda Finch is an early career researcher whose current research explores the relationship between gender, violence and comedy, using contemporary performances of Shakespeare as case studies.
+Amanda Finch is an early career researcher (PhD), from Drama at Ulster University, whose current research explores the relationship between gender, violence and comedy, using contemporary performances of Shakespeare as case studies.
 Her research interests include feminist and queer theory, gender and social justice, the representation of gendered violence in theatre, and the role of costume in the representation of gender.
 She has extensive experience as a drama educator and has been designing and creating costumes for six years.